calebmsword/javascript-notes/type-checking.md

 # `instanceof`

 The `instanceof` operator takes two arguments. `foo instanceof Bar` crawls through `foo`'s prototype chain and returns true if it contains `Bar.prototype`.
-An error is thrown if `Bar` is not a function.
+An error is thrown if `Bar` is not a suitable constructor function.

 This operator would make more sense it was named something like `inheritsfrom` or `subclassof`.
 It isn't specific about the type of the object since the prototype in question can be anywhere in the prototype chain.
 A more specific check would look something like